Annual Parish Meeting

 The Third Sunday Band and special musical guests provide music during a Sunday in spring for our 9 a.m. and 11:15 a.m. services, with special liturgy and prayers as it was celebrated in a Celtic style of the Early Middle Ages.

 The Third Sunday Band and special musical guests provide old time hymn singing in this annual outdoor service at 11:15 a.m. on the first Sunday of June.
 The service is followed by a parish-wide potluck picnic on the campus in celebration of the start of summer.

 Vacation Bible School

-The entire community is offered a chance to experience a unique formation experience, combining faith learning and community service in a morning program for students in Kindergarten through grade 6.
+The entire community is offered a chance to experience a unique formation experience, combining faith learning and community service in a morning program for students in ages 4-9.
 The program is usually offered the last week of June.

 Want to become involved in service opportunities in your local community?
 Our annual missions fair provides a way for parishioners to meet and become aware of volunteer needs to serve brothers and sisters in Christ both locally and around the world.
 The fair occurs the first Sunday in October during coffeehour at 10:15 a.m.

 We take time once a year with this service on the first Sunday afternoon in October to give thanks and bless our companions in life—cats and dogs, birds and chickens, turtles and fish and so much more!
 This ceremony also acknowledges that our lives are made fuller and richer by the creatures that inhabit the Earth with us, not just those that live with us.